bunnylin/supersakura/README.md

 is configured to correctly display Japanese characters, you can also play in Japanese.
 But successfully configuring a console to show UTF-8-encoded Japanese, especially in Windows, can be challenging.
-I was able to get it working in all Linuxes and Windows XP, but not in Windows 7.
+I was able to get it working in various Linuxes and Windows XP, but not in Windows 7.
 You might consider a third-party console replacement, such as [ConEmu](https://conemu.github.io/).